Entity378/GI-Music-Replacer/README.md

 # GI-Music-Replacer
-This is a tool that can replace GI music including loop-point editing
+This is a tool that can replace GI music including loop-point editing.

+Also, thx failsafe65 for the FilePackager.py